tuomaslin/saltflask/README.md

 # How to use

 - First of all you need atleast Salt-master (preferably also Salt-minion)
-- Assign Salt-masters ip in the Salt-minion [(Instructions)](https://tuomaslintula.wordpress.com/2021/11/04/tehtava-h2-2/)
+- Connect Salt.minion to Salt-master [(Instructions)](https://tuomaslintula.wordpress.com/2021/11/04/tehtava-h2-2/)
+- Git clone this repository to `/srv/salt/`
 - Use command to run Saltstate

 	## From master to minion